 2-3 days, 71 miles

-This 71-mile scenic Vermont road trip is part of the larger Route 100 corridor, which in my opinion is one of the most scenic highways in New England.
+This 71-mile scenic Vermont road trip is part of the larger Route 100 corridor, which in my opinion is one of the most scenic drives in New England.

 The Northern Green Mountains are home to both jagged peaks and open farmland.
 Vermont’s highest peak, Mount Mansfield, as well as the stately Worcester Range, make this a dramatic landscape to explore.